Financial Info & Counseling

 Enrolment Services can also offer some limited help for non-Ontario student loans.
 They also administer the UTAPS grant program, which itself uses the data provided by OSAP.
 You can reach them by phone or email or even drop by in person at 172 St. George Street.

-When the question is about the calculation of fees or needed adjustments to fees, and is complicated enough that the Innis College cannot help, a student can also go straight to Student Accounts for help answering questions.
-Student Accounts can also help students if, say, a refund is due to you and you want to see if you can arrange the funds sooner.
+When the question is about the calculation of fees or needed adjustments to fees and is complicated enough that the Innis College cannot help, you can also go straight to Student Accounts for help answering questions.
+Student Accounts can also help you if, say, a refund is due to you and you want to see if you can arrange the funds sooner.

-Student Accounts also helps students register if they are having their tuition costs paid directly by a third party sponsorship; they send the necessary documentation to that third party and take in payment.
+Student Accounts also helps you register if you are having your tuition costs paid directly by a third party sponsorship; they send the necessary documentation to that third party and take in payment.

 There may be other places on campus that offer specific advice on finances and financial options.